Last updated May 23, 2023

 Is mpox dangerous?

 Mpox can be serious, but most people recover fully.
 In most cases, mpox will resolve on its own without specific treatment after two to four weeks.
-The version of mpox spreading right now has a fatality rate of less than 1%.
+Treatment is available for people at higher risk or those with severe disease.
+The version of mpox spreading in recent outbreaks has a fatality rate of less than 1%.

 Are some people at higher risk for mpox?

 Anyone can get mpox.
 The virus does not discriminate against any group.
-In context of the current outbreak, men who have sex with men may be at higher risk for contracting mpox, based on recent data.
+In context of recent outbreaks, men who have sex with men may be at higher risk for contracting mpox, based on recent data.
 Transgender people and gender-diverse people may also be at higher risk.

 What should I do if I think I may have mpox?